frjo/hugo-theme-zen/README.md

   sidebar: true         # Show a sidebar to the right
   submitted: true       # Show author and date information for a post.
 ```

+## Dates

+If "lastmod" is set in the frontmatter on a post that value will be used in the "submitted" section.
+If not "date" is used.

+With "lastmod" set a date section will also appear at the bottom of post telling the reader the created and modification dates.

 ## Shortcodes